-It’s now nearly two weeks since my book, “TRANS: When Ideology Meets Reality” was published, and it’s been a wild ride.
+I’m writing this nearly two weeks since my book, “Trans: When Ideology Meets Reality” was published.
+It’s been a wild ride.
 A few days after launch, it broke into Amazon’s top ten best-seller list.
 It debuted at number 7 on the Sunday Times’s hardback non-fiction list, and appeared in the Times’s list of the best books of 2021.
 The reviews were phenomenal, especially David Aaronovitch in the Times (“rigorous and brave”), Kathleen Stock in the Telegraph (“superlative critical analysis”) and Stella O’Malley in the Standard (“a tour de force”).
 I had a virtual launch with WPUK and a round table with Sex Matters super-supporters.
 And I got to go on some amazing podcasts, including FiLiA, Ayaan Hirsi Ali and Andrew Doyle.

 I was also subjected to a smear campaign.
 I knew I would be, because that’s what happens to anyone who publicly dissents from gender-identity ideology—the notion that what makes you a man or woman isn’t your immutable biology, but what you declare yourself to be.
 A particularly horrific example that I discuss in my book is that of Michael Bailey, author of “The Man Who Would Be Queen” (2003), in which he describes the links between male sexuality and male cross-sex identification.